 Mr. Koech: Mr. Speaker, Sir, I stand to support this Motion.
-Looking at the business before us; I want the Leader of Government Business, as we accept to extend time, there are certain crucial Bills that Committees have sat and looked at.
+Looking at the business before us; I want the Leader of Government Business to understand that there are certain crucial Bills that Committees have sat and looked at.
 It will be absurd if we do not see them going through the Third Reading.
-I have in mind the Science, Technical and Innovation Bill, the TIVET Bill that we have put a lot of manhours into it.
+I have in mind the Science, Technical and Innovation Bill and the Technical and Vocational Education and Training (TIVET) Bill that we have put a lot of man-hours into it.
 We want to see them go through before the end of this Parliament.

-Mr. C. Onyancha: Mr. Speaker, Sir, I stand to support this Motion.
+Mr. Onyancha: Mr. Speaker, Sir, I stand to support this Motion.
 As I do that, I want to say that many of us work on Thursday mornings in Committees.
 It is not only the Government side which works on Thursday mornings.
-Therefore, it is normal fare and I support.
+Therefore, it is normal and I support.

-The Assistant Minister, Ministry of State for Defence (Mr. Lesrima): Mr. Speaker, Sir, earlier on, we were congratulating ourselves for a job that we have done very well in the last five years.
+The Assistant Minister, Ministry of State for Provincial Administration and Internal Security (Mr. Lesrima): Mr. Speaker, Sir, earlier on, we were congratulating ourselves for a job that we have done very well in the last five years.
 I think it is just fair that we wind up nicely.
 There are things that can wait.
 There are Bills that can wait and others that cannot wait.
 For example, the Bills to do with the Constituencies Development Fund (CDF), retirement and the fate of Provincial Administration are very sensitive.